hoehermann/purple-gowhatsapp/README.md

 * Typing notifications are handled.
 * Logging happens via purple.
 * Messages which only consist of a single URL may be sent as media messages (disabled by default).
+* Account can be logged out via purple action.
 * There is an "away" state.
   * For compatibility with the auto-responder plug-in.
   * Other devices (i.e. the main phone) display notifications while plug-in connection is "away".